Skip to main content

 View report on Document search

-To view the report of search performance such as queries answered/unanswered, user feedback on search results and search categories, go to Insights module and select Document.
+To view the report of search performance such as queries answered/unanswered and search categories, go to Data explorer.

 2. Add files to Document section